Simiine/CI-Project-1/README.md

 ![ingredients page content picture](assets/images/ingredients-page-2.png)

 ### Best Practice page
-- The best practice page starts with an introduction before you begin the section.
+- The best practice page starts with an introduction, before you begin the section.
 - The introduction highlights personal hygiene and types of equipment used.
 - It then goes into different sections that highlight essential oil safety, packaging and storage and finally product quality.
 - Each section is accompanied by a respective image highlighting each section.